khakhalin/Teaching/Computational_Neuro/computational_neuro_2021.md

-# Computational Neuroscience 2021
+# (Topics in) Computational Neuroscience 2021

 *Version: Jan 23 2021*

+# Some introductory words

+The intended name of this course was **Topics in Computational Neuroscience**, as Computational neuroscience is a huge field that takes about 4 full courses to learn: one for "classic" computational neuroscience that modeled spiking of neural cells, plasticity in synapses, and perhaps the activity of small networks; one for theoretical neuroscience inspired by cognitive science; one for modern mathematical and machine learning techniques applied to neuroscience problems and data, and one for the emerging field of network neuroscience.
+We, on the other hand, have half a course worth of time.

+So what we will do is pick one subtopic of this broad field, and read about 12 recent papers on this narrow subtopic.
+So "Topics in..." would have been a more honest title.

+The reason this course is called "Computational Neuroscience" are therefore purely aesthetical.
+As it turns out, the original long title would have fit on the official transcript, and would have been truncated to "Topics in Computational Neuro."
+Wouldn't you rather see "Computational Neuroscience" on your transcript?
+I think so too.
+Thus the name.

+But in spirit, it's still only one topic, that I change every time I read this course, depending on what's hot in the area.
+And the topic of our current 2021 session is: **How (or maybe Whether) artificial neural networks and deep learning can help us to understand the brain, and whether learning about the brain can help us to build better artificial neural networks.**

 # Course Goals

 I hope that in this course we will:

-* Learn some modern methods of computational neuroscience; namely, how methods of machine learning (ML) and artificial intelligence (AI) are now applied to neuroscience
+* Learn some modern methods of computational neuroscience; namely, the interdisciplinary field between computational neuroscience proper, and deep learning.
-* Learn to read ML papers and get the gist from them without getting too intimidated
+* Learn to read machine learning papers and get the gist from them without getting too intimidated
 * See how neuroscience and AI can help and inform each other
 * Become better presenters